snp-technologies/Azure-App-Service-Drupal8/README.md

     && ln -s /home/site/wwwroot/sites/default/files  /var/www/html/docroot/sites/default/files \
     && ln -s /home/site/wwwroot/sites/default/files/private  /var/www/html/docroot/sites/default/files/private
 ```
-NOTE: By default, the Web App for Containers platform mounts an SMB share to the /home/ directory.
+NOTE: By default, the Web App for Containers platform mounts an SMB share to the `/home` directory.
 You can do that by setting the `WEBSITES_ENABLE_APP_SERVICE_STORAGE` app setting to true or by removing the app setting entirely.

-If the `WEBSITES_ENABLE_APP_SERVICE_STORAGE` setting is false, the /home/ directory will not be shared across scale instances, and files that are written there will not be persisted across restarts.
+If the `WEBSITES_ENABLE_APP_SERVICE_STORAGE` setting is `false`, the `/home` directory will not be shared across scale instances, and files that are written there will not be persisted across restarts.

 <a id="references"></a>
 ## References